virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 You already know that training a Neural Network involves using a training dataset to update the model weights to create a good mapping of inputs to outputs.

-This training process is solved using an optimization algorithm that searches through a space of possible values for the neural network model weights for a set of weights that results in good performance on the training dataset.
+This training process is solved using an optimization algorithm that searches through a space of possible values for the neural network model weights for a set of weights that results in a good performance on the training dataset.

 [Training Neural Networks can be hard](https://machinelearningmastery.com/why-training-a-neural-network-is-hard/), and some of the reasons are listed here:

 [37 Reasons why your Neural Network is not working](https://blog.slavv.com/37-reasons-why-your-neural-network-is-not-working-4020854bd607)

-Of course your small CNN is performing well when testing it on a benchmark dataset like MNIST, but how does it work agains a real-life dataset, maybe with million of images?
+Of course, your small CNN is performing well when testing it on a benchmark dataset like MNIST, but how does it work against a real-life dataset, maybe with millions of images?

 Training Neural Networks effectively requires experience and even the most expert researchers try a lot of different neural architectures before the results they want.